naa986/wp-login-form/wp-login-form/readme.txt

 **remember**

-Specify whether to display the "Remember Me" checkbox in the form.
+Specify whether to display the "Remember Me" checkbox in the WordPress login form.
 For example,

 `[wp_login_form remember="0"]`